NateEag/how-i-code/drafts/daily-routine.rst

 just for my personal use and to give me a quick way to make note of random things I need to follow up on.

+It also gives me a place to throw quick todo items so I can follow up on them later, rather than getting distracted

 Noticing Unrelated Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~